mikegagnon/tic-tac-toe/README.md

 However, despite Kasparov's romantic glamorization of MinMax, MinMax is neither a deep intelligence, nor is it creative.

-Rather, MinMax is, plain, boring, simple, beautiful, brute force.
+Rather, MinMax is plain, boring, simple, beautiful, brute force.
 You will see how and why later.

-For now, we must investigate the prerequistes for MinMax, namely we must investigate *game trees*.
+For now, we must investigate one of the prerequistes for MinMax, namely *game trees*.